Introducing Yellowstone Fumarole ♨️

 Back in Dragonsmouth, this was a common source of confusion for both the community and many of our customers: How can I tell if I’ve received everything for a block?
 Did I miss a transaction because of my filters?
 To answer that, you had to subscribe to additional intra-slot updates and build a state machine to track block reconstruction—a process that many users weren’t even aware they needed.

 Fumarole uses gRPC as the transport protocol between your client and the Fumarole servers.
-While the protobuf service definitions are publicly available, they are considered an internal implementation detail and not intended for direct use.
+While the protobuf service definitions are publicly available, they are considered internal implementation details and are not intended for direct use.
 These definitions may change at any time without notice.

 For stability and forward compatibility, we recommend using the official client libraries, which provide a stable and well-supported interface.

-Right now we have rust and python client.
+Right now we have rust and python clients.

 Fumarole 🤝 Dragon’s mouth